Ksar Aït Benhaddou, Morocco, a UNESCO World Heritage Site since 1987

 Ksar Chenini, an abandoned ksar in southern Tunisia[4]

-Ksour in the Maghreb typically consist of attached houses, often having a fortified communal granary known as a ghorfa or agadir, and other structures like a mosque, hammam, oven, and shops.
+Ksour in the Maghreb typically consist of attached houses, often having a fortified communal granary like those in Algeria, or the ghorfa and agadir types known in Tunisia and Morocco respectively, beside other structures like a mosque, hammam, oven, and shops.
 Ksur or igherman are widespread among the oasis populations of North Africa.
 Ksars are sometimes situated in mountain locations to make defense easier; they often are entirely within a single, continuous wall.
 The building material of the entire structure usually is adobe, or cut stone and adobe.
 The idea of the ksar as a granary is a confused notion of two things: the granary itself, found within a ksar, and the ksar, a village, typically with granaries within it.
 Ksars form one of the main manifestations of Berber architecture.

 See also